 We use snacks while traveling, or when we’re out with the kids and don’t have access to other healthy food sources.

 So here are my favorite keto snacks, with recommendations for individual brands.
-If you’re interested in learning what other keto products or keto supplements I use every day, check out the two previous links.

 1. Nut Butters

+Nut butter is a keto classic, and we use it frequently in keto smoothies, as a topping for fruits, or as a healthy dessert alternative.
 You can find me occasionally on the couch after dinner, spooning nut butter out of a jar to increase my daily fat intake.

 Keep in mind that nuts have varying degrees of carbs.
 For example, macadamia nuts and almonds are relatively low in carbs, while cashews have more carbs.
 So I recommend sticking with macadamia and almond nut butters.